docker/docs/content/guides/docker-concepts/getting-started/get-docker.md

 In this hands-on guide, you will see how to run a Docker container using Docker Desktop.

-Follow the instructions to run a container using the CLI:
+Follow the instructions to run a container using the CLI.

 ## Run your first container